rmcmillin/Timer/README.md

 # Timer
  Timer for embedded projects

-# timer.c
-A simple library that provides timers with 1ms resolution.

 ## How to Use
 ### Setup
 Set the number of timers required for the project in **[timer.h](src/timer.h?raw=1)**